captain-shrugging-pants/scatter-explorer/README.md

-# With just a click, this package will display the light-curve and Fourier amplitude spectra of stars in your scatterplot.
+# With just a click, this package will display the light-curve and its Fourier amplitude spectrum of any star in your scatterplot.

 ## Directly run ```demo_limited.ipynb``` for a minimal running example to see the wonders of this widget.